oesgalha/disposable_mail/README.md

 errors.messages.undisposable
 ```

-Here's an example of a possible `en.yml` file:
+Here's an example of an `en.yml` file:

 ```yml
 en: